teampears/studious-adventure/Report/report-draft.md

 The *divergence* phase took place with multiple [low-fidelity prototypes](Prototyping/Low%20Fidelity%20Prototypes/) to get a sense of the customer's needs and think openly about the problem by exploring multiple alternatives.
 In the *convergence* phase one [high-fidelity prototype](Prototyping/High%20Fidelity%20Prototype/) was created to narrow the focus of the ideas gained through alternatives explored during the low-fidelity prototype activity accompanied by feedback received from the RFB stakeholder.

-In the calendar display, by enclosing the two-week allowable booking time frame in a shaded area the gestalt principles helps to provide the user with additional information.
-The shading within the calendar is a signifier of the days until their next booking could be placed, rather than being presented in a tabular form, providing the user with a familiar and comfortable interface.
+In the calendar display, by enclosing the folowwing two weeks of a selected date in a shaded area the gestalt principles helps to provide the user with additional information.
+Using the law of uniform connectedness, the shading within the calendar is a signifier of the days until their next booking could be placed, clearly communicating days in the near future that a new booking could not be placed within that time frame.

 In the page similar questions are grouped together for continuity.
 The gestalt law of common region provides structure to help the user to understand the relationships which is further emphasized by ordering the questions chronologically in the order they may arise in the user's experience.

+A focus was placed on minimizing extrenous design details to maintain useability in a low bandwidth environment.
+Under the assumption that most users would either be paying for low-capacity data mobile plans or using public wifi, a high bandwidth design with lots of graphics and resourse intensive plugins or scripting could be problematic.

 ---
 # Project Results